 Buses and the notorious sleeper bus are an extremely cheap and convenient way to travel Vietnam.
 You sacrifice comfort for getting on, falling asleep and waking up right in town at your next destination.
 Sapa, Halong Bay, Phong Nha and Hoi An can all be reached by bus.

-- Da Nang to Hoi An Transport Options
+- Da Nang to Hoi An, Vietnam: Best Travel Options & Transport Guide

 9. Hope for the Best But Prepare for the Worst